-During the current fiscal year, total transaction costs directly attributable to the issuance of the 2016 CBs amounted to HK\$352,000 of which HK\$224,000 was attributable to liability component of the 2016 CBs and has been capitalized.
-The remaining HK\$128,000 was attributable to derivative component of the 2016 CBs and has been expensed to the consolidated income statement during the current fiscal year.
+During the fiscal year ended 31 March 2014, total transaction costs directly attributable to the issuance of the 2016 CBs amounted to HK\$352,000 of which HK\$224,000 was attributable to liability component of the 2016 CBs and has been capitalized.
+The remaining HK\$128,000 was attributable to derivative component of the 2016 CBs and has been expensed to the consolidated income statement during the fiscal year ended 31 March 2014.